kloimhardt/blog/docs/_posts/2024-12-30-clojure-for-java.md

 categories: Software
 ---
 ## Intro
 This blog is an excerpt of the talk "Clojure for Java Programmers" [part 1](https://www.youtube.com/watch?v=P76Vbsk_3J0and)  and [part 2](https://www.youtube.com/watch?v=hb3rurFxrZ8).
-In a nutshell it says: "Clojure is the better Java", which I think is true.
+It is taken from [the full transcript](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/ClojureForJavaProgrammers.md).
+In a nutshell the talk says: "Clojure is the better Java", which I think is true.
 Nevertheless, at the end of this blog, I deliver the opinion that this can only be argued in good faith by the creator of Clojure, Rich Hickey.

 ## Excerpt from: Clojure for Java Programmers
 [0:10] This talk is oriented towards people who program in Java or C or C++.
 In particular I'm not going to presume any knowledge of Lisp.